In order for our React code to list content from Drupal we'll need to enable the Drupal core JSON:API module, and then use

 - Combine multiple React components together to render a list of articles retrieved from Drupal

-By the end of this tutorial, you should have a better understanding of how data from a Drupal API can be incorporated into a React application.
+By the end of this tutorial, you should have a better understanding of how data from a Drupal API gets incorporated into a React application.

 Over the years we've developed some techniques for practicing that we wanted to share.
 At Drupalize.Me we take hugging seriously.
 In this tutorial we'll look at the art, and science, of giving a good hug.
 The Merriam Webster dictionary defines the word hug as; squeeze (someone) tightly in one's arms, typically to express affection.